k8ssandra/k8ssandra-operator/docs/remote-k8s-access/README.md

 Before getting into details of using ClientConfigs we need to provide some background on service accounts, kubeconfig files, and secrets.

-## ServiceAccount
+## Service Account
-All pods are associated with a ServiceAccount.
-If no ServiceAccount is specified for a pod, then the default one will be used.
+All pods are associated with a service account.
+If no service account is specified for a pod, then the default one will be used.

-**Note:** Kubernetes creates a default ServiceAccount in each namespace.
+**Note:** Kubernetes creates a default service account in each namespace.

-The ServiceAccount is used to authenticate and authorizate the pod for any operations that it wants to perform against the api server.
-Authentication is done by way of a service account token which is stored in a secret.
-Kubernetes automatically mounts the secrect in the pod.
-Authorization is done with Roles and RoleBindings.
-The ServiceAccount is mapped to Roles and RoleBindings with RoleBindings and ClusterRoleBindings respectively.
+The api server authenticates a service account with a token that is stored in a secret.
+After authentication is done Kubernetes RBAC determine what operations the service account is authorized to perform.

-To learn more about this, see the official Kubernetes [docs](https://kubernetes.io/docs/tasks/access-application-cluster/access-cluster/#accessing-the-api-from-a-pod) for accessing the api server from a pod.
+To learn more about this, see the official Kubernetes [docs](https://kubernetes.io/docs/reference/access-authn-authz/authentication/).

 A service account for the operator should be created in each cluster that the operator needs to access.
 This is done automatically as part of the operator installation.